Introduction to 50/30/20 Rule

-In this comprehensive guide, we’ll break down exactly what the 50/30/20 rule is, how it works, why it’s effective, and how you can apply it to your life today.
+In this comprehensive guide, we’ll break down everything you need to know: what the 50/30/20 rule is, why it’s one of the most effective budgeting strategies available, and how you can apply it to your life starting right now.
+By the end, you’ll have the tools to simplify your finances, reduce stress, and build the kind of future you deserve.

 What Is the 50/30/20 Rule?